codeandniko/Passward-Manager/README.md

-# Passward-Manager
+# 🔐 Password Manager

-Passward manager
+A secure and user-friendly password manager built with React, offering local storage and AES-256-GCM encryption for sensitive data.

-Key Features:
+## ✨ Key Features

-Local Storage Security:
+### 🔒 Local Storage Security with AES-256-GCM Encryption

-Passwords are securely stored in the browser's local storage, ensuring that they remain on the user's device and are not transmitted over the internet.
-This minimizes the risk of unauthorized access to sensitive information.
+- Passwords are **encrypted using AES-256-GCM** before being stored in the browser's LocalStorage.
+- AES-256-GCM provides **confidentiality, integrity, and authenticity** of data.
+- Data is decrypted only after successful authentication.

-User Authentication:
+### 🔑 User Authentication

-The app includes a basic authentication system that requires users to log in before accessing stored passwords.
-This ensures that only authorized users can view or manage the stored data.
+- Basic login system to restrict access to stored passwords.
+- Ensures only authorized users can manage the password data.

-Add and Manage Passwords:
+### 📋 Add and Manage Passwords

-Users can add new passwords by entering details such as the account name, username, and password.
-The app automatically saves this information in the local storage.
+- Add new passwords with account name, username, and password.
-Users can view a list of all stored passwords and edit or delete them as needed.
+- View, edit, and delete saved entries.
+- All data operations are securely encrypted and stored locally.

-Responsive Design:
+### 📱 Responsive Design

-The app is designed to be fully responsive, providing a seamless experience across different devices, including desktops, tablets, and smartphones.
+- Fully responsive UI for seamless use across desktop, tablet, and mobile devices.

-Simple and Intuitive UI:
+### 🧭 Simple and Intuitive UI

-The user interface is clean and intuitive, making it easy for users of all technical levels to manage their passwords without confusion.
+- Clean and beginner-friendly interface.
+- No technical knowledge needed to manage passwords.

-Technology Stack:
+## 🛠️ Technology Stack

-React: The app is built using React, leveraging its component-based architecture for a modular and maintainable codebase.
-JavaScript: Core functionality, including password storage and local storage management, is implemented in JavaScript.
-CSS: The app's responsive and aesthetically pleasing design is achieved through custom CSS styling.
-LocalStorage API: The browser's LocalStorage API is used to store and retrieve password data.
+- **React** – Component-based architecture for scalable frontend development.
+- **JavaScript** – Core functionality including storage, encryption, and logic.
+- **Web Crypto API** – Secure AES-256-GCM encryption via the `SubtleCrypto` interface.
+- **LocalStorage API** – Encrypted data is saved and retrieved from the browser's local storage.
+- **CSS** – Custom styling for a modern and responsive design.

+## 📦 Future Improvements

+- Support for multiple users.
+- Database with end-to-end encryption.
+- Master password with biometric unlock.
+- Export/Import encrypted password vault.

+## 📁 Project Structure